MicrosoftDocs/win32/desktop-src/IndexSrv/using-indexing-service-apis-from-scripts.md

-Scripts can manage and query Indexing Service using the [Admin Helper API](programming-apis.md#-idxs-admin-helper-api) and the [Query Helper API](programming-apis.md#-idxs-query-helper-api), which make programming easier than directly using the [OLE DB Provider for Indexing Service](ole-db-provider-for-indexing-service.md).
-Scripts can also use the [ActiveX Data Objects (ADO) API](programming-apis.md#-idxs-activex-data-objects-api), which represents the rowset of the OLE DB Provider as a [Recordset](mdobjodbrec) object.
+Scripts can manage and query Indexing Service using the [Admin Helper API](https://www.bing.com/search?q=Admin Helper API) and the [Query Helper API](https://www.bing.com/search?q=Query Helper API), which make programming easier than directly using the [OLE DB Provider for Indexing Service](ole-db-provider-for-indexing-service.md).
+Scripts can also use the [ActiveX Data Objects (ADO) API](https://www.bing.com/search?q=ActiveX Data Objects (ADO) API), which represents the rowset of the OLE DB Provider as a [Recordset](https://www.bing.com/search?q=Recordset) object.
 The topics in this section describe the use of these APIs with scripts and include the following.

 -   [Admin Helper API and Scripts](admin-helper-api-and-scripts.md)
 -   [Query Helper API and Scripts](query-helper-api-and-scripts.md)